adoconnection/adoconnection/README.md

-I wonder how it is to have 1k stars ⭐😄 474 remaining
+I wonder how it is to have 1k stars ⭐😄 470 remaining..

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=adoconnection&theme=graywhite&show_icons=false)